 Here is the list of Hairprint's food-grade ingredients:

-- carbomer is an inert thickener used in shampoos and pharmaceutical products.
+Carbomer: Inert thickener used in shampoos and pharmaceuticals.

 *The concentrations of hydrogen peroxide we use are between 1% and 1.5%, a fraction of what one gets in drugstore peroxide.
 In conventional hair dyes, peroxide is used to break open the hair, and can be up to a 12-15% concentration.
 When Hairprint is applied to your hair, the peroxide is gone in two minutes.